lord-cepo/band-diagram/README.md

 has not been implemented yet;
 - metals are designed as semiconductor with zero band gap, high fixed electronic density (![equation](https://latex.codecogs.com/svg.image?\inline&space;10^{23}) ![equation](https://latex.codecogs.com/svg.image?\inline&space;\text{cm}^{-3}))
 , infinite DC dielectric constant;

+# tutorials
+A `quick_start` guide can be found inside `nootebooks` folder.
+On the other nootbook you can find some ideas on device design

 # equations
 At the interface between two materials (1 and 2), depletion regions $x_1$ and $x_2$ are: